ernestaskardzys/telesoftas-task/README.md

 We could technically use one object for all the tasks above, but I strongly believe that layers of application should be separated.
 Hence three objects were born.

 *GildedRoseTest* is used as integration test for the main part of the system - calculation.

+Nginx is used as load balancer.
+We have two instances of microservices running, so we need to load balance requests.
+At the same time, Nginx works as a proxy - it redirects requests from port 80 to 8080 of the microservices.

 ### Scheduler